Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry/README.md

-# Azure Schema Registry library for Python
+# Azure Schema Registry client library for Python

 Azure Schema Registry is a ...
 <<This library is under development>>